 5. Need help in finding early years education and childcare providers

-In order to find out which childminders, nurseries and pre-schools offer early years extended entitlement hours (‘30 Hours Childcare’) find them on the WightChyps.
+To find out which childminders, nurseries and pre-schools offer early years extended entitlement hours (‘30 Hours Childcare’) go to the Childcare Directory.

 6. Reconfirming your eligibility for 30 hours funded childcare and/or Tax-Free Childcare

-If you have applied and/or claimed up to 30 hours of funded childcare and/or Tax-Free Childcare, you must reconfirm your eligibility.
+If you have applied and claimed up to 30 hours of funded childcare or Tax-Free Childcare, you must reconfirm your eligibility.
 You must do this even if your child has not started their 30 hours place.
 Confirmation must be done 3 months from the date you applied to receive the extra hours, then every 3 months after.

 The reconfirmation process may differ for some parents.
-Such as if:
+Such as:

 - your circumstances have not changed you will need to tick a box to confirm this.
 You will not receive a new code but the existing one will get extended for 3 more months